diogogomesaraujo/frost-sig/README.md

 # thresh

-`thresh` is a threshold signature library that implements both Schnorr and Shamir Secret Sharing.
+`thresh` is a threshold signature library that implements both Schnorr Threshold and Shamir Secret Sharing.

 ## Features